codejones-hub/plutus/doc/tutorials/contract-testing.rst

             tok = s ^. contractState . hasToken
             val = s ^. contractState . gameValue

-thus generating valid guesses *most* of the time, with the occasional possibly-invalid one.
+which generates valid guesses *most* of the time, with the occasional possibly-invalid one.
 This approach results in test cases with a reasonable balance between guessing and passing the game token, while ensuring that if the preconditions are later changed, then we can